Care Home Funding Guide: What You Need to Know

-Local authority will carry out financial assessment which is also known as a “means test” of your relative’s income to decide how much financial assistance they are entitled to.
+Your local authority will carry out a financial assessment which is also referred to as a “Means Test”, to work out your family member’s income and decide how much financial assistance they’re entitled to.

-If your loved one is assessed as needing care, and your capital (which includes income, savings and assets) is below £23,250, financial support is available from the local authority.
-If your relatives capital is below £14,250 they will be entitled to maximum support, although they will have to contribute all of their income (including benefits, which they must claim) to the local authority, except for the personal expenses allowance.
+- If it is determined that your family member requires professional care and their capital (including income, savings, and assets) is below £14,250 they will be entitled to maximum support from the local authority.
+However, they will need to contribute all their income (including benefits which they must claim) to the local authority; excluding personal expenses allowance.

-The local authority will allow the fees to be topped up by a third party so long as they are able to do so over the long term.
-You are not allowed to top up the fees yourself from your capital below £23,250.
+The local authority will allow the fees to be topped up by a third party, providing that this is guaranteed over a long-term period.
+It is not permissible to top up the fees yourself, from a capital that is below £23,250.

-- If your loved one’s capital is below £23,250 excluding their own home, under certain exceptions they may still be entitled to financial assistance from local authority.
+- If your family member’s capital is below £23,250 (excluding the value of their own home), under certain exceptions they may still be entitled to financial assistance from the local authority.

-- If they own a property jointly with their partner, the property will be disregarded (see ‘Property Disregard Agreement’ below).
+- If your family member has joint ownership of their property with their partner, the property will be disregarded (please see ‘Property Disregard Agreement’ below).

-- If they have a partner still living in the property, then it won’t be included, as the partner still has a right to live there.
+- If your family member’s partner is still living in the property, then this will not be included, as the partner still has the right to live there.

-- The property will also be excluded from assessment if they have a close relative living in the home who is either incapacitated (they receive or would qualify for a disability benefit); a child they are responsible for under the age of 18; or aged 60 or over.
+- The property will be excluded from assessment if your family member has a close relative living in it who is either incapacitated (they receive or would qualify for a disability benefit); or a child who they are responsible for- under the age of 18 or aged 60 or over.

-If they do no longer need their home to live in, there is an assumption that this will be sold as soon as possible to fund care.
-There are some exceptions (see 12-week property disregard below)
+If your family member no longer needs their home to live in, the assumption will be held that it will be sold as soon as possible to fund their professional care.
+Please note that there may be some exceptions (see 12-Week Property Disregard below).

 From 1 April 2015, changes in the Care Act will mean that all councils in England will be required to offer deferred payments to people who meet the following criteria:

-Both the interest rates and charges are designed to cover the local authority’s costs in making the loan; they are not allowed to make a profit from the arrangement.
+Both the interest rates and charges are designed to cover the local authority’s costs when paying out the loan.
+It is not prohibited for them to make a profit from the arrangement.

-When the property is sold, the executor of the estate will be liable to repay the debt out of the estate, though they are not themselves personally liable.
+When your family member’s property is sold, the executor of the estate will be liable to repay the debt out of the estate, though they are not themselves personally liable

-If your relative permanently moves into a local authority funded care home in England, Wales or Northern Ireland, has less than £23,250 in savings (£24,000 in Wales), low income and owns their own property, the council must ignore the value of the property for the first 12 weeks of their stay (2015-16).
+If your family member permanently moves into a local authority funded care home in England, Wales or Northern Ireland, and has less than £23,250 in savings (£24,000 in Wales), earns a low income and owns their own property, the council must ignore the value of the property for the first 12 weeks of their stay (2015-16).

-Whatever the situation, if your relative sells their property before 12 weeks, the disregard ends.
-After 12 weeks, the value of their property will be counted as part of their capital.
+Under all circumstances, if your family member sells their property before 12 weeks, the disregard ends.
+After 12 weeks, the value of their property will be included as part of their capital.

-If your relative owns a property with a partner, who still lives there, the property is disregarded until circumstances change.
-If the partner wants to move to a different property or also decides to move to a care home, your relative can use their share of the sale proceeds to help their partner buy another property or costs of care.
-If the partner dies, and the house is sold, your relative’s share of the property would then be taken into account as part of their assets.
-It is worth checking the local council’s procedures regarding this.
+If your family member has joint property ownership with their partner- who still lives there, the property is disregarded until circumstances change.
+If their partner wants to move to a different property or also decides to move to a care home, your loved one can use their share of the sale proceeds to help their partner buy another property or cover the costs of care.
+If their partner passes away and the house is sold, your family member’s share of the property would then be considered as part of their assets.
+We recommend that you check the local council’s procedures regarding this matter.

-The Nursing care contribution is paid directly to the care home.
-If you receive funding from your local Council, the Nursing care contribution will be deducted from the amount the Council contributes and will not reduce your assessed financial contribution or any third party top up.
+The nursing care contribution is paid directly to your family member’s care home.
+If they receive funding from the local council, the nursing care contribution will be deducted from the total amount the council contributes and will not reduce their assessed financial contribution or any third party top up.

-If you are paying for your own care, the Nursing care contribution is deducted from the full cost of the care home fee.
+If your loved ones are paying for their own care, the nursing care contribution is deducted from the full cost of the care home fee.